Simply Business homepage

 • Summarize the next steps.

-Want some more advice on how to deal with a customer who won’t calm down or stop being angry?
-Check out our handy article on how to deal with a difficult customer.
+Want more advice on dealing with a customer who won’t calm down or continue being angry?
+One of our other customer service articles walks you through how to deal with a difficult customer.

 5. Measure and analyze feedback while using these customer service tips.

 Getting customer feedback is critical to your success.
 Start by setting a goal.
 Do you want to know how your product is performing?
-Wondering if customers recommend your services to friends and family?
+Wondering if your small business customers are recommending your services to friends and family?

-Then decide on a survey type.
-Here are three different ways to measure feedback, and each of them involves asking just one question.
+After that, decide on a survey type.
+Here are three different ways to measure feedback, each involving asking just one question.

-• Customer Satisfaction Score (CSAT): Ask customers how satisfied they are with your product or service by using a simple scale.
+• Customer Satisfaction Score (CSAT): Ask customers how satisfied they are with your product or service by using a simple scale(1).

-• Net Promoter Score® (NPS): Learn how likely customers are to recommend your product or service to a friend.
-Use a rating scale.
+• Net Promoter Score® (NPS): Learn how likely customers are to recommend your product or service to a friend using a rating scale(3).

 Once you gather your survey results, take time to analyze the feedback.
 You can even go a step further and hold focus groups to ask deeper questions.
-The more you know, the more you can do to improve your business.
+The more you know, the more you can do to improve your small business customer experience.

 Feel Empowered with These Customer Service Tips!

-Trust me, all of your hard work will pay off.
-The more valued your customers feel, the more likely they will continue buying from you and tell others about their experience with your company.
+The more valued your customers feel, the more likely they will continue buying from you and telling others about their experience with you and your company.
 Your new and improved customer service approach will help reel in dollars before you know it.

 Emily Thompson